dparson55/NRFLite/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Description**
-_Insert description_
+Describe the bug:

-**Short program that demonstrates the bug**
-_DO NOT paste your entire program, instead create a small sample program that demonstrates the bug.
-The program should not include any extraneous code: it should only include the logic necessary to reproduce the issue._
+Provide a short program that demonstrates the bug.
+DO NOT post your entire program, instead create a small program that demonstrates the bug.
+The program should not include any extraneous code: it should only include the logic necessary to reproduce the issue.

 ```
 // TX code